videolan/libvlcsharp/CONTRIBUTING.md

 You can request a new feature by submitting an issue to our [GitLab](https://code.videolan.org/videolan/LibVLCSharp) Repository.
 If you would like to implement a new feature then consider what kind of change it is:

-* **Major Changes** that you wish to contribute to the project should be discussed first in [Gitter](https://gitter.im/libvlcsharp/Lobby) so that we can better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
+* **Major Changes** that you wish to contribute to the project should be discussed first on [Discord]https://discord.gg/3h3K3JF) so that we can better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
 * **Small Changes** can be crafted and submitted to the [GitLab](https://code.videolan.org/videolan/LibVLCSharp) or [GitHub](https://github.com/videolan/libvlcsharp/pulls) Repository as a Pull